AmirhosseinDotZip/SNS/README.md

 ## How to Use

-1. Clone the repository and navigate to the project directory. preferably the 7th folder for the best results
+1. Clone the repository and navigate to the project directory.
 2. Open a terminal window and run the following command:

 ```python main.py```